celestiaorg/celestia-app/specs/src/specs/shares.md

 ### Namespace Padding Share

 A namespace padding share uses the namespace of the blob that precedes it in the data square so that the data square can retain the property that all shares are ordered by namespace.
-A namespace padding share acts as padding between blobs so that the subsequent blob begins at an index that conforms to the [non-interactive default rules](../rationale/data_square_layout.md#non-interactive-default-rules).
+A namespace padding share acts as padding between blobs so that the subsequent blob begins at an index that conforms to the [blob share commitment rules](./data_square_layout.md#blob-share-commitment-rules).
 Clients MAY ignore the contents of these shares because they don't contain any significant data.

 ### Reserved Padding Share

 Reserved padding shares use the [`RESERVED_PADDING_NAMESPACE`](./consensus.md#constants).
-Reserved padding shares are placed after the last reserved namespace share in the data square so that the first blob can start at an index that conforms to non-interactive default rules.
+Reserved padding shares are placed after the last reserved namespace share in the data square so that the first blob can start at an index that conforms to blob share commitment rules.
 Clients MAY ignore the contents of these shares because they don't contain any significant data.

 ### Tail Padding Share